Scheduled workshops

 Want to join workshops organised by the library?
 Take a look at these upcoming workshops!
 Feel free to reach out to the library for any workshops-related enquiries.

-For research-specific workshops designed for postgraduate students, kindly refer to Library Research Week 2026 for detailed sessions and offerings.
+For research-specific workshops designed for postgraduate students and staff, kindly refer to Library Research Week 2026 for detailed sessions and offerings.

 Library Workshop